jahidul-arafat/oci_dev_and_archi_scratchbook/oci_database_projects/mysql/lab_3/README.md

     | default_password_lifetime | 180   |
     +---------------------------+-------+

-# Now suppose 180 days passed and all youe account in  newly upgraded MySQL 5.7 has expired.
+# Now suppose 180 days passed and all your account in  newly upgraded MySQL 5.7 has expired.
 Now if you try to query, this supposed to fail.
 Lets see
 sql > select 1;
 ERROR 1820 (HY000): You must reset your password using ALTER USER statement before executing this statement.